Jus-Be/bible-study/The Law.md

-# bible-study: The Law
+# Bible-study: The Law
-Bible Study Guides
+# Bible Study Guides

 Read Matthew 23:1-4.
 Read Malachi 4:
 What does the prophecy of the coming messiah say about the law?
 Has this prophecy been fulfilled yet?